iWriteGigs

 Question #15

-C a slander suit applies only to “false and inaccurate” statements.
+C a libel suit applies to written statements.

 Question #16